 Web designers tend to desire two conflicting design features.
-On the one hand they want a consistent look to the entire site.
-But conversely, they desire the capability of users to customize the site to the user's taste in colors, font size, and other features.
+On the one hand, they want a consistent look to the entire site.
+But conversely, they want users to be able to customize the site to the user's taste in colors, font size, and other features.
 ASP.NET 2.0 offers a MasterPage control that allows a site to be consistent in the layout of its headers, menus, and links.
-Within that consistent layout a designer can add a control that allows users to pick one of several themes to apply to all pages.
+Within that consistent layout, a designer can add a control that allows users to pick one of several themes to apply to all pages.